jkcgs/AnEpicSnake/README.md

 AnEpicSnake
 ===========

 This is just an epic snake game.
 Don't play it if you're epileptic.
-Really..
+Really.

 To control the snake use WASD.
 To pause the game use RETURN key (a.k.a ENTER)